-Approval of the research outline by your supervisors, panellists, research course convenor and the Director of Doctoral Studies, is a precondition for your continued registration.
+Approval of the research outline by your panellists, research course convenor and the DDS, is a precondition for your continued registration.

-Please note that the formal administration of this process is co-ordinated by the School's REC team lpsrec@sussex.ac.uk
+Please note that the formal administration of this process is co-ordinated by the School's REC team lpsrec@sussex.ac.uk be asked to present your work at a work in progress seminar in Spring Term.
+Your course convenor will contact you (cc supervisors) with details.

-ESRC MSc 1+3 students
+ESRC 1+3 Students

-ESRC funded students following the 1+3 study mode, do not need to undertake the formal process above or submit a new research outline as progression is automatic based on the successful outcome of the MSc dissertation.
-However, you may be asked to present your work at a work in progress seminar in Spring Term.
-Your departmental convenor will contact you and your supervisors) with details.
+ESRC funded students following the 1+3 study mode, do not need to undertake the formal process above or submit a new research outline as progression is automatic based on the successful outcome of the MSc dissertation with a mark of at least 60%.
+You may, however,

-Annex II: Research Outline guidance notes for Law
+Annex III: Research Outline guidance notes for Law